braineatingmachines/braineatingmachines.github.io/_posts/2026-01-15-first-lego-league-future.md

 >
 >**Future Edition (Based on LEGO Education Computer Science & AI hardware)**: A new experience powered by LEGO Education Computer Science & AI, designed to expand access and engagement for students and educators.
 The first season for Future Edition is the 2026-2027 season.

-Information for this is still trickling down from FIRST and LEGO.
+FIRST and LEGO are still releasing details about these editions.

 ### Founders vs Future